Hoyasumii/bee-movie/README.md

 Huge and crazy.
 They talk crazy.

-They eat crazy giant t
+They eat crazy giant th